+EMILY S. ELLIOTT DIRECTOR

+James Monroe Building 101 N. 14th Street, 12th Floor Richmond, Virginia 23219

+Tel: (804) 225-2131 (TTY) 711

+Department Of Human Resource Management

+Office of Employment Dispute Resolution

+COMPLIANCE RULING

+In the matter of the Virginia Department of Corrections Ruling Number 2022-5368 March 18, 2022

+The Virginia Department of Corrections (the "agency") has requested a compliance ruling from the Office of Employment Dispute Resolution ("EDR") at the Department of Human Resource Management in relation to the grievant's alleged failure to comply with the time limits set forth in the grievance procedure for advancing or concluding his grievance.

+FACTS

+On February 4, 2022, the grievant initiated a grievance with the agency raising issues with reimbursement for travel to conduct official agency business.
+According to the agency, the grievant subsequently resigned on February 9.
+The first-step respondent issued a response dated February 15, apparently granting the relief sought by the grievant.
+The agency requested a compliance ruling from EDR on February 23, seeking to administratively close the grievance.

+DISCUSSION

-COMMONWEALTH of VIRGINIA Department of Human Resource ManagementOffice of Employment Dispute Resolution COMPLIANCE RULING In the matter of the Department of Corrections Ruling Number 2015-4067 December 19, 2014 The Department of Corrections (the "agency") has requested a compliance ruling from the Office of Employment Dispute Resolution ("EDR") at the Department of Human Resource Management in relation to the grievant's August 14, 2014 grievance.
-The agency alleges that the grievant has failed to comply with the time limits set forth in the grievance procedure for advancing or concluding his grievance.
-FACTS On or about August 14, 2014, the grievant initiated a grievance with the agency.
-The agency's first step response was dated August 22, and mailed by certified mail to the grievant on or about November 21.
-The certified mail receipt indicates that the first step response was delivered on or about November 22.
-It does not appear that the grievant has either advanced or concluded his grievance since that date.
-As more than five workdays have elapsed since the grievant presumably received the first step response and he has not yet advanced or concluded his grievance, the agency seeks a compliance ruling allowing it to administratively close the grievance.
-DISCUSSION The grievance procedure requires both parties to address procedural noncompliance through a specific process.2 That process assures that the parties first communicate with each other about the noncompliance, and resolve any compliance problems voluntarily, without EDR's involvement.
-Specifically, the party claiming noncompliance must notify the other party in writing and allow five workdays for the opposing party to correct any noncompliance.3 If the opposing party fails to correct the noncompliance within this five-day period, the party claiming noncompliance may seek a compliance ruling from EDR, who may in turn order the party to correct the noncompliance or, in cases of substantial noncompliance, render a decision against .
+The grievance procedure requires both parties to address procedural noncompliance through a specific process.2 That process assures that the parties first communicate with each other about the noncompliance, and resolve any compliance problems voluntarily, without EDR's involvement.
+Specifically, the party claiming noncompliance must notify the other party in writing and allow five workdays for the opposing party to correct any noncompliance.3 If the opposing party fails to correct the noncompliance within this five-day period, the party claiming noncompliance may seek a compliance ruling from EDR, who may in turn order the party to correct the noncompliance or, in cases of substantial noncompliance, render a decision against the noncomplying party on any qualifiable issue.
+When an EDR ruling finds that either party to a grievance is in noncompliance, the ruling will (i) order the noncomplying party to correct its noncompliance within a specified time period, and (ii) provide that if the noncompliance is not

+1 It is unclear how the first step response was delivered to the grievant, but he appears to have acknowledged that he received the agency's response.

+2 Grievance Procedure Manual § 6.3.